Sid Lee boosts efficiency and powers creativity with Slack

 For more than 25 years, global creative agency Sid Lee has offered clients such as The North Face and Dos Equis everything from brand design and digital solutions to architectural services.
 Sid Lee’s creative output is grounded in innovation, strategic human insights, design, storytelling and data.
 The agency, with offices in Europe and North America, prides itself on adapting and embracing change.

 This includes staying open to new kinds of technology and processes, which is why in 2015, Sid Lee’s creative community in the New York office started using Slack, the secure channel-based messaging system, on its own.
-Marc Lalande, the Chief Information Officer at Sid Lee, got in touch to understand why.
-‘We did our due diligence,’ he says, and after careful analysis, the agency decided to take the next step forwards.
-‘It was clear that Slack was a perfect fit for our culture.’
+Marc Lalande, the chief information officer at Sid Lee, reached out to understand why.
+“We did our due diligence,” he says, and after careful analysis, the agency decided to take the next step forward.
+“It was clear that Slack was a perfect fit for our culture.”

-In 2016, Sid Lee’s entire organisation, creative community, management team and clients adopted Slack.
-The roll-out took just three months thanks to ongoing communications, documentation and training videos and sessions.
+In 2016, Sid Lee’s entire organization, creative community, management team and clients adopted Slack.
+The rollout took just three months thanks to ongoing communications, documentation, training videos and sessions.

-Sid Lee’s globally dispersed team of 900 now relies on Slack to optimise their operations, move work along faster and drive engagement across the company and with external partners, all in a secure manner.
+Sid Lee’s globally dispersed team of 900 now relies on Slack to optimize their operations, move work along faster, and drive engagement across the company and with external partners, all in a secure manner.

 Using Slack apps and automation to scale business globally

-Sid Lee employees optimise their time and efforts by following a set of guidelines designed to build organisational continuity.
-‘If you follow these best practices, that means you’re using Slack to be most efficient,’ Lalande says.
+Sid Lee employees optimize their time and efforts by following a set of guidelines designed to build organizational continuity.
+“If you follow these best practices that means you’re using Slack to be most efficient,” Lalande says.

-This includes opting out of internal email threads entirely in favour of Slack channels – digital spaces to share messages, workplace automations, tools and files.
+This includes opting out of internal email threads entirely in favor of Slack channels—digital spaces to share messages, workplace automations, tools and files.
 Instead of getting stuck in an endless email loop, employees have total control over their communication.
-‘As a manager, that has a big impact, because you decide where you want to be involved,’ Lalande says.
+“As a manager, that has a big impact because you decide where you want to be involved,” Lalande says.

 #it_glb_renewals, tagging those responsible for renewing the IT software contract